 Have an account?
 Please log in.

 There are always investment-related worries to occupy our minds.
-Today, they range from the escalating war of words over the potential Iranian nuclear threat to the seemingly endless process of defusing the European debt crisis.
+Today, they range from a potential Iranian nuclear threat to the seemingly endless process of defusing the European debt crisis.
+Sometimes for investors, they’re high risk investments that they have made.

 For hundreds of thousands of years of prehistory, humans lived together in small tribes.
 As hunter-gatherers, they were steadily on the move.
 They were also under constant threat from predators and members of other tribes.
 At night, if you woke to every sound from the bushes, you lost some sleep, but you cut your risk of being eaten by a sabre-toothed tiger or killed by an enemy sneak attack.

 Today we face much less risk from animal predators and human marauders.
 But many people still carry this hair-trigger fear response.
-We spend more time than we should worrying about things that have very little chance of actually happening—or will work themselves out much less dramatically than some of the more strident commentators would have us believe.
+This is especially true for investors that worry about the high risk investments they make.
+They spend more time than they should worrying about things that have very little chance of actually happening—or will work themselves out much less dramatically than some of the more strident commentators would have us believe.

 This doesn’t mean you should ignore potential threats.
 You simply need to put them in perspective.